Janice Rich

 Janice Rich is a state senator from Grand Junction, Colorado.
-A Republican, rich represents Colorado's 7th Senate district which includes all of Mesa County and a portion of Delta County.
+A Republican, Rich represents Colorado's 7th Senate district which includes all of Mesa County and a portion of Delta County.
 Previously, Rich represented Colorado House of Representatives District 55, which included the communities of Clifton, Fruitvale, Grand Junction, Orchard Mesa, and Redlands on Colorado's Western Slope.

 Background

 Janice Rich was born in Midlothian, Texas.

 Rich is a certified professional legal secretary.
 In 2003, Rich became Mesa County Clerk until 2010.
 Rich worked for over twenty years as a legal secretary and as a court clerk prior to holding her first elected office.
 Rich also owned and operated a secretarial and business support service.

 Rich and her husband Steve live in Grand Junction, Colorado.

 Political career

 Rich was first elected to public office in 2003 where she served as the Mesa County Clerk and Recorder for two terms.
 Rich served as the Mesa County Treasurer from 2010 to 2018.

 Rich was elected to represent the 55th House District in the Colorado House of Representatives in 2018.
 She was reelected to the seat in 2020.

 Rich was elected to represent Colorado's 7th Senate district in 2022.
-Rich currently serves as the Senate Republican caucus chair.
+Rich currently serves as the Senate Republican Minority Whip.